What does Nanotech Engineering Inc do?

 What is LCOE?

-There are a number of ways to measure the relevant costs affiliated with generating that kWh of electricity purchased by consumers, be it residential, commercial or industrial – but one most commonly used method involves measuring the “levelized cost of energy” (LCOE).
+There are some ways to measure the relevant costs affiliated with generating that kWh of electricity purchased by consumers, be it residential, commercial or industrial – but one most commonly used method involves measuring the “levelized cost of energy” (LCOE).
 It examines the costs –excluding the effects of any subsidies or support mechanism- associated with generating clean energy from various technologies.
 LCOE seeks to take into account all projects costs and financial assumptions over the lifetime of a project.